BrettHallen/Commodore_VIC20/Internal_32KB_RAM_8KB_ROM/README.md

-# Internal 32KB RAM Expansion
+# Internal BLJK0/1/2/3/5 Expansion
-My attempt to create a FAT VIC with a full 32KB internal RAM expansion without need for an external cartridge.<br>
+My attempt to create a FAT VIC with a full 32KB internal RAM in BLK0/1/2/3 and an additioanl 8KB ROM or RAM in BLK5 without need for an external cartridge.<br>

 Requires two [DIP-16 breakout boards](https://github.com/BrettHallen/Conversion_Boards/tree/main/DIP-16_Breakout) to replace the 74LS138 decoders.<br>

 ## Status
 26-May-2026: complete re-design of my original idea, pending farbication & testing
+17-Jun-2026: further re-design completed, pending fabrication & testing

 ## Purpose
 - Save having to source replacement 2114 chips in case RAM is faulty;